valr/stuffs/weechat/notify_send/README.md

 ## Installation

-Copy the script in the autoload python directory of WeeChat:
+Copy the script in the autoload Python directory of WeeChat:
 ~/.weechat/python/autoload

 ## Configuration

-If required, adapt the options of the script e.g. using /fset.
+If required, adapt the script options e.g. using /fset.
 **Options**: plugins.var.python.notify_send.*

 ## Usage